Compliance: Theory and Practice in the Financial Services Industry

-Again, in the opinion of this writer, ASIC's view that bills of exchange are not financial products is most likely wrong - see Lewis, "When is a Financial Product not a Financial Product?"
+Again, in the opinion of this writer, the view expressed in FAQ QFS 32 that bills of exchange are not financial products is most likely wrong - see Lewis, "When is a Financial Product not a Financial Product?"
 (2004) 22 CSLJ 103.

 Return to Outline